Aviah/django-simple-search/README.md

 	]

-So, in the above example, the search results returned "product" object and "contact" object in the same results set, if they both found by the search query (say product "foobar" and contact "foobar Smith").
+Note that ins this example, results include both a "product" object and "contact" object.
+This can happen if the search indexed matched both obejcts, say product "foobar Phone" and contact "foobar Smith".

-To get a set of the search results **objects**, similar to a queryset but with mixed objects:
+To get a set of the search results **objects**, similar to a queryset:

 	search_results_objects = [x[object] for x in items]

-You can use the "object" attribute in your code and templates, just make sure you use attributes and methods that are common to all the objects.
+You can use the "object" attribute in your code and templates, just make sure you use only the attributes and methods that are common to all objects.

 A search results template may look like: